 of fact or conclusion of law in a proposal for decision, the order

-shall reflect the Board's changes as stated in the record of the meeting
+shall reflect the Board's changes and state the specific reason and

 (i) If the Board does not follow the recommended disciplinary